“What did he mean when he said he hopes he doesn’t get to Heaven too soon?”

 “Honey a lot of time has passed since the bad thing happened to you and in all that time, people have built and created new things.
 People have invented machines which I’m sure appear scary to you but there is nothing to be afraid of,” he explained softly.
 “I won’t let you get hurt.”

 Levi shook with excitement to see a sign of the real world; a sign life had not gone on without him.
 The old truck appeared not from his time, but still a sign of the modern age.

 “Of course you can honey.”
 He turned around and knelt.
 She hopped on his back as and he stood with a groan at which she laughed.
 He began walking towards the road.

 Levi came to an abrupt stop as though someone yanked on his reigns and he turned to see an elderly man making haste towards him with a flash light.

 “What is that?”
 Victoria whispered and dug her claws into his shoulders.

 “Nothing to be scared of,” he reassured her.
 “It is like a candle or lantern but much brighter.
 People use it to find their way in the dark.
 Don’t be afraid.”

-The old man walked with a limp towards Barnaby as fast as he could and held up his hand pleading for Barnaby to wait.
-The man hobbled towards him dressed in a pair of jeans and white collared shirt.
-His hair was graying and his mid-section hung over his belt.
-Barnaby guessed by his hobbling gait and aged appearance that he was probably in his late 60’s to early 70’s.
+The old man hobbled with a limp towards Levi and held up his hand pleading for Levi to wait.
+He wore a pair of jeans and grey collared shirt.
+His pepper grey hair matched his thick side burns and his mid-section hung over his belt.
+His hindered gait and aged appearance suggested he was in his late 60’s to early 70’s.

 “Hello,” he said a little out of breath.
 “Thanks for stopping.”